-You might remember the female Ghostbusters remake in 2016.
+Think back to the all female Ghostbusters remake in 2016.
 The movie was marketed heavily toward women in the wake of an increasing awareness of female portrayal in film.
-While its controversial use of an all-female cast in a traditionally male was lauded by critics, activists, and moviegoers alike for several months prior to it’s release, it was a major box office flop.
-The remake missed it’s original cult following of sci-fi fans and geeks, and instead tried to appeal to a more general female crowd.
+And, while critics, activists, and moviegoers lauded the all-female cast for several months prior to it’s release, it turned out a less than stellar performance at the box office.

-A few months back in August 2017, a remake Lord of the Flies starring an all female cast was announced by Warner Bros.
+In August 2017, a remake Lord of the Flies starring an all female cast was announced by Warner Bros.
 As you may or may not know, Lord of the Flies follows a group of boys’ disastrous attempts at self-government after they find themselves stranded on a desert island.
-The film’s concept has been negatively received, with some stating that an all-female cast goes against the novel’s main themes of masculinity and male power.
+Lively discussion ensued on both sides of the gender aisle with some stating that an all-female cast doesn’t ring true with the novel’s main themes of masculinity and male power.

-Yet Hollywood is witnessing another all female cast for a spin off saga of Ocean’s 11, titled Ocean’s 8.
-While Ocean’s 8 and Ghostbusters both feature an all female cast, Ghostbusters was a reboot and a continuation of the series, while Ocean’s 8 will be a spin-off of the original Ocean’s 11 trilogy.
-Hopefully, the difference will be enough to make room for original and genuine characters.
-Ocean’s 8 will hit theaters this Friday, June 8th with a cast consisting of a long list of powerhouse actresses.
+Ocean’s 8 –a spin-off of the original Ocean’s 11 trilogy– hit theaters Friday, June 8th with a long list of powerhouse actresses.
 It’s star-laden cast of veterans such as Sandra Bullock (Miss Congeniality, 2000), Helena Bonham Carter (Fight Club, 1999), Anne Hathaway (Les Miserables, 2012), as well as top entertainers Rihanna, Sarah Paulson (American Horror Story), and Mindy Kaling (The Mindy Project) also promises a great theatric performance to moviegoers.

 If all goes well, the new Ocean’s 8 just may be the one that can set a new tone for upcoming female cast films.
-Fingers crossed – but the only way to find out is at the theaters this weekend!
+Fingers crossed – but the only way to find out is at the theater!

 Comments are closed for this post.